rittmananalytics/ra_attribution/README.md

 | Account Opening | Conversion event, one only over the lifetime of a user, containing the user’s registration event; may also contain marketing and non-marketing touchpoints, and a first order | UTM Source, Medium, Campaign etc for the landing page view (first page view in session), or none if the event did not happen within 30 minutes of a web or mobile app session |
 | First Order Conversion, First Order Revenue | Conversion event, one only over the lifetime of a user, containing the first confirmed order for a user | UTM Source, Medium, Campaign etc for the landing page view (first page view in session), or none if the event did not happen within 30 minutes of a web or mobile app session |
 | Repeat Order Conversion, Repeat Order Revenue | Conversion event, for which there may be none, one or more than one over the lifetime of a user, containing one or more confirmed orders for a user that are not the first confirmed order for that user | UTM Source, Medium, Campaign etc for the landing page view (first page view in session), or none if the event did not happen within 30 minutes of a web or mobile app session |

-## Warning!

-Whilst this package is tested and works, it should really be considered as example code and designed primarily to support our own client projects, rather than immediately applicable and usable for any attribution scenario.
-As such it has only limited documentation (as of now), has not been tested beyond the scenarios and projects we have used it for on client projects, comes with no warranty or guarantees and should be used at your own risk - and of course we would be more than happy to extend and customize it for your organization as part of a regular (billable) client engagement - contact us now to speak to us if this would be of interest to you.

 ### How to Run this Package